Backflow Preventers vs Check Valves: What Is The Difference?

 Wilkins Backflow Preventer

-Our pick for the top backflow preventer is the Wilkins Reduced Pressure Backflow Preventer.
+Our pick for the top backflow preventer is the Wilkins Pressure Backflow Preventer.
 It is lead free and designed for use on drinking lines!

 What is a Reduced Pressure Zone (RPZ) backflow preventer